UwUClub/R-Type/doc/RFC.md

 The multiplayer R-Type game protocol is designed to enable communication between clients and servers in a multiplayer R-Type game.
-This protocol defines various message types and associated data structures for in-game events, including player interactions and monster behavior.
+This protocol defines various message types and associated data structures for in-game events, including player interactions and enemy behavior.

 ## 2. Definitions